BizTalk Services: Backup and Restore

 Azure BizTalk Services includes Backup and Restore capabilities.

-The portal is deprecated.
+BizTalk Services is deprecated in the Azure portal.
 To manage your MABS instances, see REST API for Managing BizTalk Services on Azure.

 Hybrid Connections are NOT backed up, regardless of the Edition.
 You must recreate your hybrid connections.